ReactiveBayes/RxInfer.jl/docs/src/manuals/getting-started.md

 ```@example coin
 println("Real bias is ", coin_bias)
-println("Estimated bias is: ", mean(θestimated_10000.posteriors[:θ]))
+println("Estimated bias is ", mean(θestimated_10000.posteriors[:θ]))
-println("Standard deviation:  ", std(θestimated_10000.posteriors[:θ]))
+println("Standard deviation ", std(θestimated_10000.posteriors[:θ]))
 nothing #hide
 ```

 ## Where to go next?

 There are a set of [examples](@ref examples-overview) available in `RxInfer` repository that demonstrate the more advanced features of the package for various problems.
 Alternatively, you can head to the [Model specification](@ref user-guide-model-specification) which provides more detailed information of how to use `RxInfer` to specify probabilistic models.
 [Inference execution](@ref user-guide-inference-execution) section provides a documentation about `RxInfer` API for running reactive Bayesian inference.
+Also read the [Comparison](@ref comparison) to compare `RxInfer` with other probabilistic programming libraries.